-Article 2 Preparation and Review of Timber Harvesting Plans
+Article 2 Preparation and Review of Timber Harvesting PlansArticle 2 Preparation and Review of Timber Harvesting Plans

-898 Feasibility Alternatives
+898 Feasibility Alternatives Feasibility Alternatives

-After considering the rules of the Board and any mitigation measures proposed in the plan, the forester (RPF) shall indicate whether the operation would have any significant adverse impact on the environment.
+After considering the rules of the Board and any mitigation measures proposed in the plan, the RPF shall indicate whether the operation would have any significant adverse impact on the environment.
 On TPZ lands, the harvesting per se of trees shall not be presumed to have a significant adverse impact on the environment.
-If the forester indicates that significant adverse impacts will occur, the forester shall explain in the plan why any alternatives or additional mitigation measures that would significantly reduce the impact are not feasible.
+If the RPF indicates that significant adverse impacts will occur, the RPF shall explain in the plan why any alternatives or additional mitigation measures that would significantly reduce the impact are not feasible.